-This operation will remove the diseased part of your bowel and will give you a significant improvement in your quality of life.
-You should feel well again so that you can begin to lead a normal life and resume activities that you have previously not been able to do.
+This operation is to remove the diseased bowel.
+This will give you significant improvement in your quality of life.
+It will offer you a cure if you have ulcerative colitis.
+This will help you to feel well again so that you can begin to lead a normal life and resume activities that you have previously not been able to do.